 3.3 Were predictors excluded from the outcome definition?

-Outcomes should ideally be determined without information about the predictors (see signalling question 3.5).
-If a predictor in the developed or validated model forms part of the definition of the outcome that the model is intended to predict, it is likely that the strength of the relationship between the predictor and the outcome will be overestimated and estimates of model performance will be overoptimistic; in diagnostic research this problem is generally referred to as incorporation bias.(57, 66, 70, 72, 74, 87-90)
+Outcomes should ideally be determined without information about the predictors (see signalling question 3.5), but in some cases it is not possible to avoid including predictors.
+If a predictor in the developed or validated model forms part of the definition of the outcome that the model predicts, it is likely that the association between the predictor and outcome will be overestimated, and estimates of model performance are optimistic; in diagnostic research this problem is generally referred to as incorporation bias.(57, 66, 70, 72, 74, 87-90)

-Where outcomes are difficult to determine by a single procedure (e.g. a single reference test), determination of an outcome presence or absence may be based on multiple components or tests (as in the WHO criteria for the diagnosis of MI) or even on all available information including the predictors under study.
-The latter approach is known as consensus or expert panel outcome measurement and is often not able to avoid incorporation bias.(91)
+Where outcomes are difficult to determine by a single procedure (e.g. a single reference test), determination of an outcome presence or absence may be based on multiple components or tests (as in the World Health Organisation criteria for the diagnosis of myocardial infarction) or even on all available information including the predictors under study.
+The latter approach is known as consensus or expert panel outcome measurement and also susceptible to incorporation bias.(91)